 Why I Hated Pennsylvania

 Second, it rained a lot.
 And it always seemed to rain on the rocky portions.
 I had to hike across the Knife’s Edge, a particularly sharp and precarious rock section, in the rain.
-Rocks plus water equals slippery accident waiting to happen.
+Rocks plus water equal slippery accident waiting to happen.
 It rained so much that every viewpoint was ruined with misty haze or drizzling rain.
 My tent would be soaked in the morning as I packed up.
 It felt like it rained a week straight.
 And when it wasn’t raining, the trail was still covered in puddles, some as large as small ponds.
 There was no escaping Mother Nature.

-When I look back on PA, my mind remembers the rocks and the rain most vividly.
+When I look back on Pennsylania, my mind remembers the rocks and the rain most vividly.
 It was cold, wet, and rainy most days.
 These obstacles tested my resolve and it became a mental game trying to push myself through the tedium of it all.
 There were small annoyances, too, like the shelter I stopped at to use the privy only to find it being reconstructed or the restaurant that was closed the day I passed by.
 I just couldn’t win.

 Why I Loved Pennsylvania

 The most excited part of Pennsylvania was crossing the halfway point.
 The feeling of joy knowing that 1,100 miles were behind me was like nothing else.
-And then there was the incredible fullness of eating half a gallon of ice cream to reward myself for making it halfway!
+And then there was the incredible fullness of eating half a gallon of ice cream to reward myself for making it halfway.

 One reason I loved Pennsylvania was because it had the best trail town so far.
 Boiling Springs was beautiful and had great restaurants.

 I mentioned the horrible amount of rain, and yet I seemed to have the best of luck.
 Once when my tent was soaked from the night before, the sun came out at lunch just long enough for me to lay out my tent to dry.
 Of course it rained that night but I had a dry tent to sleep in.
 On another occasion I was dreading sleeping in my sopping wet tent when I stopped at the Blue Mountain Ski Resort for dinner.
-Just my luck it was $5 burger day which lifted my mood.
+Just my luck it was $5 burger day, which lifted my mood.
 And then a nice couple chatted me up, bought me some beers, and invited me back to their home to sleep on their porch.
-I set my tent up on their covered porch to dry out, and they let me use their laundry and shower.
+I set up my tent on their covered porch to dry out, and they let me use their laundry and shower.
 It was amazing and I am truly grateful for their generosity and hospitality.